duereg/manager-readme-1/teamAggrements.md

 - Meetings: No agenda, no attenda.
 Start and end on time.
 Be focused and participate.

-- Stand-up at 8:15
+- Stand-up at 8:15 PST.

-- Ask for and offer help
+- Ask for and offer help.

 - We are a team, any individuals work belongs to the entire team.